Seagull-Project-PHP-Framework/seagullframework-website/docs/Modules/RandomMsg.md

 ## Block Manager

-You can create a block (using the [Block Manager](/wiki:Modules/Block/)) with a random message using _RndMsgBlock_ in the `name` field of the block.
+You can create a block (using the [Block Manager][1]) with a random message using _RndMsgBlock_ in the `name` field of the block.

 (Another way to use the random quotes is to add a custom function (just copy the functionality from the random-message-block) which you use in your templates.)

-_Note: Unless there is at least one quote in the database, you currently get some nasty-looking PHP errors when you try creating a _RndMsgBlock_ block._
+_Note: Unless there is at least one quote in the database, you currently get some nasty-looking PHP errors when you try creating a _RndMsgBlock\_ block.\_

+[1]:	/wiki:Modules/Block/